Software Developed or Open-Sourced by Ropley IT

 • Generating Butterworth filter polynomials for low and high pass Butterworth filters of any order

-• Implementing the bilinear Z transform so that analogue-equivalent filters such as the Butterworth filters mentioned above can be mapped to the sampled digital domain
+• Implementing Infinite Impulse Response (IIR) filters using the bilinear Z transform so that analogue-equivalent filters such as the Butterworth filters mentioned above can be mapped to the sampled digital domain

 • Rendering the waveforms output from digital signal processing libraries to SVG, BMP, JPEG or PNG files

-• Creating standard periodic waveforms or transient pulses to feed throuugh filters or Fourier transformers
+• Creating standard periodic waveforms or transient pulses to feed through filters or Fourier transformers

 • Creating window functions and applying them to waveforms to reduce spectral leakage when applying digital Fourier transforms

-The documentation for these libraries will be found on their Github wiki, while the libraries themselves are available from their Github repository.
+More complete documentation for the digital signal processing libraries will be found on their Github wiki, while the libraries themselves are available from their Github repository.

 PDF Presenter